PGBlitz/PlexGuide.com-The-Awesome-Plex-Server/README.md

 <h2 align="center">Want to Help?
 Click the Star in the Upper-Right Corner! ⭐</h2>

-NOTE: I am affected by Hurricane Helene with power knocked out.
-I will respond when I can - Admin9705
+<h3 align="center">NOTE: I am affected by Hurricane Helene with power knocked out.
+I will respond when I can - Admin9705</h3>

 <p align="center">
   <table align="center" border="0">